Pension Bible

 Each pension scheme requires its own expression of wishes.
 A nomination filed with a workplace pension does not apply to a separate SIPP.
 If a parent has pensions with multiple providers, each one needs a separate form naming the children.

-The form takes minutes to complete and can be updated at any time at no cost.
-The single most useful action for anyone who wants their pension to pass to their children is to check that the nomination form is current and names the right people.
+The form takes minutes to complete and can usually be updated at any time at no cost.
+Anyone who wants their pension to pass to their children should keep the nomination form current and make sure it names the intended people.

 Key facts